tylimbach/tylimbach/README.md

-## Hi there 👋
+## Hi, I'm Tyler 👋

-I'm Tyler.
 I'm a Software Engineer working in the trading industry.

 About me:
 - Optimization is my obsession: of both code and workflows.